Jimmy2027/MLEBE/README.md

 Machine Learning Enabled Brain Extraction

 ## training
 Contains the scripts to train a classifier for image segmentation.
+Pretrained classifieres can be downloaded [here](https://zenodo.org/record/3759361#.XqBhyVMzZhH).

 ## masking
 Contains the masking function that extends the [SAMRI](https://github.com/IBT-FMI/SAMRI) workflow.